Ilie-Ioan/C--Learning/README.md

 ### Static Member Variables and Functions
 I've learned about **static member variables and functions**, which are shared by all objects of a class, allowing for shared state or behavior without needing to instantiate the class.

+### File Handling
+I've discoverd into **file handling** in C++, learning how to read from and write to files using streams.
+This will be crucial for building applications that require persistent data storage.

 ### ATM System Project
 As part of the learning process, I developed a basic **ATM system** that includes the following features:
 - **Withdraw Money**: Users can withdraw money from their balance.